You are here

 Chapter 11 Filing Requirements

 The eligibility requirements for Chapter 11 are basically the same as those for a Chapter 7, except that a railroad may file under Chapter 11.
 Upon filing a Chapter 11 petition, the debtor remains in possession of all assets of the estate and continues to manage the entity’s affairs.
 This is a right of the debtor, acting as “debtor-in-possession” of the bankruptcy estate unless the Court appoints a trustee.
-However, a Chapter 11 case may not be filed pro se; there must be an attorney representing the debtor or debtor-in-possession.
+However, a Chapter 11 case may not be filed pro se (without an attorney) as a rule; there must be an attorney representing the debtor or debtor-in-possession, subject to the provisions of Local Rule 1074-1.
+The information below is offered as information for the Bar and public but if you wish to file Chapter 11, please consult an attorney.
+The Court will not accept any petition, motion or other filing by a debtor who does not meet the requirements of the Court's Local Rule concerning representation requirements for business entities.

 FILING FEE